hsf-training/hsf-training-ml-webpage/_episodes/05-Data_Discussion.md

 - "Prepare the dataset for machine learning."
 keypoints:
 - "One must properly format data before any machine learning takes place."
+- "Data can be formatted using sci-kit learn functionality; using it effectively may take time to master."
 ---

 # Data Set Used